FurkanGozukara/Stable-Diffusion/Tutorials/AI-Music-Generation-Audiocraft-Tutorial.md

 python app.py
 ```

+## 11 June 2023

-## Improved gradio app file that can generate longer than 30 seconds like 3600 seconds song
+### Improved gradio app file that can generate longer than 30 seconds like 3600 seconds song

 I tested 120 seconds and it was done in 280 seconds on my GPU.
 It is amazing.